maryamjbr/cbam-kd-cifar100/README.md

 pytest -q
 ```

-The tests cover model shapes and parameter counts, CBAM-KD gradients, and the vanilla-KD objective.
-Checkpoint compatibility is also checked when optional historical checkpoint files are available.
+The tests cover model shapes and parameter counts, CBAM-KD gradient flow, and core distillation behavior.
+Checkpoint compatibility is also checked when optional checkpoint files are available.

 ## Training